Experimental entanglement of temporal order: No-go theorem for definite temporal order

+\item The order of local operations on the two target subsystems is well-defined. \end{enumerate} We will briefly comment on assumptions I and II below, and refer to Sec.~\ref{sec:Results} for an in-depth analysis of all three assumptions.

+In our experiment and for the class of GPTs considered, we can demonstrate stronger conditions than I and II.
+Indeed, the initial joint state of the targets is separable within the GPTs; and the laboratory transformations are local maps on the target systems within the GPTs (i.e., they transform separable states into separable states).
+Then, I and II follow from these stronger conditions since any separable state is Bell-local.
+We could have formulated I and II in terms of separable states of the GPTs, but decided to leave them in the present form, since Bell's locality is a weaker condition than separability, and the formulation does not involve theory-dependent notions.

+There are two forms of violation of Assumption II: IIa) The laboratory operations can induce non-local interaction between the target subsystems of parties S$1$ and S$2$.
+IIb) Within a single party S$i$, $i=1,2$, the laboratory operations may ``couple'' the control and target system.
+Such a ``coupling'' could transfer existing non-local correlations between the pair of controls to the pair of targets, thereby enabling a violation of Bell inequalities.
+We will provide experimental evidence that neither case occurs in our experiment.

 In the next section, we will present a quantum mechanical process that violates this no-go theorem.
-Hence, at least one of the assumptions must not hold for this process.
-In the \textbf{\textit{Results}} section, we will analyze the experimental data to corroborate assumptions \textbf{1.} and \textbf{2.} using GPTs.
-This implies that the order of operations within each system $\text{S}i$ is indefinite.
+Thus, at least one of the assumptions must not hold for this process.
+In Sec.~\ref{sec:Results}, we will analyse our experimental data testing a Bell-like inequality to provide evidence in support of assumption I within the framework of GPTs.
+Consequently, either assumption II does not hold, assumption III does not hold, or both assumptions are invalid.
+On the basis of the data collected for the quantum-switch of system S1 (or S2) individually, we will show that it is not possible to describe our results by violating only assumption II.
+Thus, the only viable conclusion is that the order of operations applied on each system $\text{S}i$ is indefinite (i.e., that assumption III is necessarily false).